 Far south in Peru, the Apu Ayylu Refuge is beginning to function.
 The houses have been completed and orphans are filling the rooms.
 A dream of the Quechua church leadership is being realized!
+All your dreams may come true with online casino bonus ohne einzahlung sofort 2020.
+All the variety of modern gambling is waiting for you!

+The best roulette and poker on our site tragamonedas mas nuevas.
+Go to and get big bonuses!
 The goal that had been agreed upon after much discussion with native pastors was to establish an experimental self-sustaining community to provide shelter and training for two at-risk groups among the Quechua people in the highlands of Peru: indigent seniors and otherwise uncared for orphans.
 LAIM partnered with Missionary Action Projects to purchase a suitable farm and to build the initial structures.
 Once operating, the project is to be self-sustaining.

 Dr. Joel Sauñe, a Quechua medical doctor in Cusco, has taken leadership for this project.
 He has been seeking out evangelical Quechua seniors with farming experience who are now landless and without pension income.
 These are not hard to find, because so many of the Quechua people have spent their whole lives share-cropping for absentee land owners.